wlsf82/protractor-helper/README.md

 ## Contribute

-1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your computer
+1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your computer;
-2. Install the dev dependencies using NPM: `npm install`
+2. Install the dev dependencies using NPM: `npm install`;
-3. Make the necessary changes and ensure that the tests are passing using `npm test` (implement new tests if needed)
+3. Make the necessary changes and ensure that the tests are passing using `npm test` (implement new tests if needed);
-4. Send a [pull request](https://help.github.com/articles/about-pull-requests/) and I'll be happy to review it 🙌
+4. Send a [pull request](https://help.github.com/articles/about-pull-requests/) and I'll be happy to review it 🙌;
-5. Wait for feedback or approval (this should not take too long)
+5. Wait for feedback or approval (this should not take too long).

 ## Credits

-The **protractor-helper** library was created and is maintained by [Walmyr Filho](https://br.linkedin.com/in/walmyr-lima-e-silva-filho-147a9110a)
+The **protractor-helper** library was created and is maintained by [Walmyr Filho](https://br.linkedin.com/in/walmyr-lima-e-silva-filho-147a9110a).

-Follow Walmyr on Twitter ([@wlsf82](https://twitter.com/walmyrlimaesilv))
+Follow Walmyr on Twitter ([@wlsf82](https://twitter.com/walmyrlimaesilv)).

 Thanks to [Paulo Gonçalves](https://www.linkedin.com/in/paulo-goncalves/) for contributing to the project.